BlogMoving to Colombia

 Customer service and bilingual support

-Graphic design, UX and audiovisual production
+Graphic design, UX, and audiovisual production

 Comparativa de salarios trabajo remoto vs presencial en Colombia

-How much remote work actually pays
+How much does remote work really pay?

 🇨🇴 Looking for remote work in Colombia?

-View tech jobs → Digital marketing →
+See tech jobs → Digital marketing →

 How to build a profile that actually works for remote work

 Your LinkedIn profile also matters more than you think.
 In international remote work, 70% of active recruiting happens through LinkedIn.
-Make sure your profile is complete, in English (or bilingual), and has recommendations from former colleagues or clients.
+Make sure your profile is complete, in English (or bilingual), and has recommendations from previous colleagues or clients.

-Skills that open doors fast
+Skills that open doors quickly

 💼